Red Cross Sint Maarten

-Red Cross Sint Maarten is the Red Cross national society of Sint Maarten.
+Red Cross Sint Maarten is the Red Cross national society of Sint Maarten, a constituent country of the Kingdom of the Netherlands.
 While technically it is an overseas branch of the Netherlands Red Cross it is registered as an independent entity under Sint Maarten law, auxiliary to the Government of Sint Maarten.
 Its mission is to prevent and alleviate human suffering wherever it occurs, increasing the self-sufficiency of the communities of Sint Maarten, and ensuring that there is respect and willingness to help in the society.
 In the aftermath of Hurricane Irma it played an important role in helping the affected people in the country.

 Activities

 Response to Hurricane Irma

 Following the devastating impacts of category 5 Hurricane Irma on the 6th of September 2017, the Netherlands Red Cross has raised 19 million euros in the Netherlands for response and recovery.
 They began organising relief efforts via Red Cross St Maarten, focusing on food and water distribution as well as the distribution of non-food items.
 A team of approximately 70 people (volunteers and staff) has coordinated Red Cross efforts in the areas of WASH, Restoring Family Links, health, shelter, food, mapping of the most vulnerable areas and conducting assessments.
 Early recovery focused on cash-based assistance, roof repair and school meal projects.
 Long term recovery projects currently focus on safe and healthy living, economic security, disaster risk reduction and response preparedness.